TheThalek/SonarPublish/README.md

 # GstSonarPublish

 ## Overview
-GstSonarPublish is a specialization project aimed at enabling real-time access to point clouds generated using multi-beam echo sounders.
+GstSonarPublish is the result from a specialization project aimed at enabling real-time access to point clouds generated using multi-beam echo sounders.
 It is an extension of the GstSonar and Gstreamer plugins developed by Eelume AS.
 The project introduces a new sink element, SonarPublish, which extracts sonar data from SBD files or directly from the Eely robot via a TCP connection.
 This data is then published to other programs on your PC.
 Additionally, a Python server is included to demonstrate how to read data from the GstSonarPublish code.
 This server serves as a foundation for further development, such as adding visualization capabilities for the sonar data.

 ## System Requirements
 - Windows PC with WSL2 (Windows Subsystem for Linux 2).